Getting Started¶

 Building the Standalone Tools¶

-If you want to compile DALIA directly to run the Demo or the Studio tool (rather than linking it to your own project), you can build it from source.
+If you want to compile DALIA directly to run the Sandbox or the Studio tool (rather than linking it to your own project), you can build it from source.

 Requirements